Where is the course delivered?

 Who is the course for?

-This qualification aims to increase your knowledge of autism, the diagnostic process and legislation.
+This qualification aims to increase your knowledge of autism, the diagnosis process and legislation.

 What does the course involve?